Exeter Central railway station: Passenger volume

 The statistics cover twelve month periods that start in April.

 Services

 Exeter Central is served by hourly trains on the West of England line operated by South Western Railway from London Waterloo station to Exeter St Davids.

 Local services are provided by Great Western Railway on the Avocet Line from Exmouth to Exeter St Davids (from where they continue to Paignton), which run half-hourly; on the Tarka Line from Exeter Central to Barnstaple, which run hourly and as of May 2022 hourly services to Okehampton.
+There is also a daily service to Bristol Temple Meads.

 Signalling

 In the 1860s there was just a single track to the East but two tracks to the West; all the points and signals were operated on the ground.
 The first signal boxes were brought into use in 1875 when three controlled the extensive layout: 'Queen Street A' and 'Queen Street B' at the east end of the station, with 'Queen Street C' situated at the west end between the two platforms.
 These signal boxes were all closed in the 1920s.
 The C box was replaced by a new one at the west end of the eastbound platform on 13 September 1925.
 The A and B boxes were replaced by a new, larger box on the north side of the line beyond the New North Road bridge on 15 November 1927.
 This was named 'Queen Street A' and the C box was renamed 'Queen Street B'; six years later they were renamed again as 'Exeter Central A' and 'Exeter Central B'.

 The B box was closed on 23 February 1970 and the A box was then renamed just 'Exeter Central'.
 This too closed on 6 May 1985 when control was transferred to the new panel signal box at St Davids.
 With this change came resignalling; the westbound platform 2 was signalled for trains to run in either direction as was the westbound line to St Davids.
 The signals are interlocked so that trains cannot start from either St Davids or Central until their route is clear right through to their platform at the other station; a feature replicated from the days of steam locomotives with less power or brakes than today's diesels when it was undesirable for trains to come to a stand on this steeply graded section of line.